 As a child, Justin Abdelkader dreamed of being a professional hockey player.
 Today, he’s a Detroit Red Wings left wing and alternate captain – and he’s sharing his story to help inspire kids to pursue their goals.

-He recently published Shoot for the Goal – The Justin Abdelkader Story, a 32-page illustrated book that tells the story of how Abdelkader turned his dreams into reality, and why his commitment to education was so important along the way.
+In 2018, he published Shoot for the Goal – The Justin Abdelkader Story, a 32-page illustrated book that tells the story of how Abdelkader turned his dreams into reality, and why his commitment to education was so important along the way.

 “I have always believed reading is the foundation for students’ success in the classroom and that a focus on education helps people achieve their goals at any age,” Abdelkader says in a press release.
 “We hope this book teaches kids everywhere that anything is possible through hard work and perseverance – it’s a lesson I plan to teach my son, too.”